Hong Kong trial of media tycoon Jimmy Lai concludes mitigation phase

 His trial began in December 2023 and he has spent more than 1,800 days in solitary confinement.

-Foreign diplomats from countries including Britain, the European Union and the United States, attended Tuesday's hearing.
+Foreign diplomats from countries including Britain, the European Union and the United States, attended the Jan 13 hearing.

 Lai’s judgment had found him guilty of colluding with individuals, officials and politicians in various countries to seek the “downfall of the Chinese Communist Party (CCP)”.